(the act of consoling and / or healing with words - nēhiyawēwin / plains cree)

 Space is limited to 10 participants and are available on a first registered, first served basis.

-Registration is closed for Healing The Needs Of Now.
-We encourage you to check back early winter for our next offering.
+We encourage you to check back in winter for our next offering.

 WATCH OUR SPECIAL LIVE EVENTADDRESSING ASSIMILATION & ERASURE